 Yarns are labelled with a dye lot number.
 From batch to batch colour can vary very subtly.
 Purchasing the same dye lot number ensures the yarn has been processed together and so the colour will be uniform.

-Sign up to our mailing list to read Part 2 on the essentials of yarn, where we talk about selecting the right yarn for your project.
+Read Part 2 on the essentials of yarn, where we talk about selecting the right yarn for your project.

 Image credits: Pinterest